saeyslab/spotless-benchmark/README.md

 ```

 ### Converting between Seurat/AnnData (rds/h5ad) objects
 The workflow detects whether the input file is of rds or h5ad format and converts the file to its counterpart.
 Use `params.convert_input` to indicate the  file(s) to be converted.
+In case of multiple files, they cannot be from different folders.
 ```
 nextflow run subworkflows/helper_processes.nf -entry convertWorkflow -profile <profile_name> \
---convert_input "standards/silver_standard_2-[1-8]/*.rds"
+--convert_input "standards/silver_standard_2-1/*.rds"
 ```

 ## Platforms